Peru: Divisive ex-President Alberto Fujimori dies at 86 – DW – 09/12/2024

 "After a long battle with cancer, our father, Alberto Fujimori, has just departed to meet the Lord," his children Keiko, Hiro, Sachie and Kenji Fujimori wrote on the social media platform X.

-During the first presidency of his predecessor, Alan García, Peru endured a time of hyperinflation.
-Twinned with the internal conflict, Peru was seen to be in "economic and political chaos" and the Peruvian armed forces drafted a plan to overthrow his government.
+During the first presidency of his predecessor, Alan García, Peru was seen to be in "economic and political chaos" and the Peruvian armed forces had mulled a coup.

 However, the victory of political outsider Fujimori in 1990 made this less urgent and the new president implemented much of the military's neoliberal and autocratic agenda.